 We offer three levels of care up to high-dependency so that clients with even the most complex of care needs can enjoy the benefits of live-in care.

-You will find that much of the nursing home’s fees are actually for the services similar to a hotel.
-Things like accommodation, food, water and amenities.
+In the South East, the cost of live-in care is typically in line with a residential care home and sometimes they are less.
+You will find that much of the nursing home’s fees are for the services similar to a hotel including accommodation, food, water and amenities.
 The actual ‘contact’ hours are minimal and only really happen when nurses are on rounds.
-With live in care, your money is going directly on services tailored to you
+With live-in care, your money goes directly on services tailored to you.

-You can pay for your care via Cheque, BACS transfer or via a standing order.
+You can pay for your care via Cheque, BACS transfer or via standing order.
 We do not have a direct debit mandate set up.

 Paying for care in later life is a concern for lots of families.
-Knowing what the government will contribute and finding the most efficient way to fund care can be confusing.
+Knowing what the government will contribute to and finding the most efficient way to fund care can be confusing.

 For more information, help and guidance download the cost and funding guidance from the Live-in Care hub. http://www.liveincarehub.co.uk/wp-content/uploads/2017/03/Paying-for-live-in-care-guide-Feb-17.pdf